Angi-Adema/README-Generator/README.md

   ## Usage

-  This app is to be used to generate a professional README file.
-Technologies used are node inquirer and JavaScript.
+  This app is to be used in conjuction with any project to allow the user to generate a professional README file quickly and move on with deploying the application.

   ## Contribution